What is the Salisbury EcoHub

 > whilst also raising funds to cover costs.

-At present we have no particular premises in mind, but there are many vacant spaces in the city centre which could provide at least a temporary home until we find something more permanent.
+We are still searching for the right premises for our new EcoHub, there are many vacant spaces in the city centre which could provide at least a temporary home until we find something more permanent.